 A sauce can transform the simple into the special with just a dollop or a drizzle.
 A sauce can take a basic preparation in many different directions, to delight your tastebuds and make your eyebrows rise.
 Sauces are where its at.

-And many of them, like my new preserved lemon sauce recipe, keep easily for a week in the refrigerator.
+And many of them, like my new preserved lemon sauce recipe, keep easily for a week or more in the refrigerator.
 So you can take a dish from basic and boring to over the top any night of the week.
 It might even get your kids to eat their vegetables.

 How To Make Preserved Lemon Sauce

 This sauce is made with preserved lemons; lemons that have been macerating in salt and lemon juice for 30 days.

 Indispensable in Moroccan and Mediterranean cooking, preserved lemons have a unique flavor and silken texture.
 For how to make them, read here.

 To make the sauce, rinse one whole preserved lemon (4 ounces), skins and all, under water to remove excess salt.
 Discard any seeds.
 Place the lemon into a food processor or high speed blender.
 Add honey, lemon juice, olive oil, garlic and water and puree into creamy sauce.
 That's it.

 Preserved lemon sauce will keep for weeks in the fridge.
 Here's ideas for how to use it: